 Seconds later another followed, then the remaining two took off…

 Off into the forest of Buxton Woods they settled in a cypress tree.
-All four birds fully fledged, I felt fortunate to have witnessed a natural wonder.
+All four birds fully fledged, I felt fortunate to have witnessed something so wonderful.

 Weeks later, they continue to frequent the area and practice their independence.